shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

           ]
         }
         ```
-    5. __behavior_id__: Behaviors are the central configuration piece for the low level RFID configuration settings.
+    5. __behavior_id__: Behaviors are the central configuration piece for the low level RFID configuration settings (Sensor Power Level, Session Flag, Singulation Algo, Dwell Time, etc.).
 The RSP Controller comes with some preset behavior files, but for this use-case, we will use a custom one by setting the behavior_id for both clusters to __DevkitRetailBehavior_PORTS_1__.
         ```json
         {
           "id": "RetailUseCaseClusterConfigExample",